andrew/ultimate-awesome/README.md

 - [awesome-few-shot-generation](https://github.com/kobeshegu/awesome-few-shot-generation) - [IJCV-2025] A curated list of awesome few-shot image generation papers.
 - [awesome-disfluency-detection](https://github.com/pariajm/awesome-disfluency-detection) - A curated list of awesome disfluency detection publications along with the released code and bibliographical information.
 - [awesome-regl](https://github.com/regl-project/awesome-regl) - List of resources, projects and tools for regl.
+- [awesome-for-oneliner](https://github.com/sheepla/awesome-for-oneliner) - 🐚 A list of useful commands in the Unix shell one liner.
 - [awesome-cypher](https://github.com/szarnyasg/awesome-cypher) - A curated list of (open)Cypher resources.
 - [awesome-tarantool](https://github.com/tarantool/awesome-tarantool) - A curated list of delightful Tarantool modules, connectors and other resources.
 - [awesome-hwd-tools](https://github.com/TM90/awesome-hwd-tools) - A curated list of awesome open source hardware design tools.